Regulation of nicotine marketing: NASCAR auto racing

 NASCAR's top series, the NASCAR Grand National Series, found sponsorship from R. J. Reynolds Tobacco Company (RJR) in the early 1970s following the United States ban on television advertising of cigarettes.
 The "Winston Cup" became the title of the series, and later, some other regional series under NASCAR were also sponsored by the tobacco company (for example, the "Winston West" series).
 In the mid-1970s, some races began to get partial television coverage, frequently on the ABC sports variety show, Wide World of Sports.
 While Winston was not able to do commercial advertisements, their name was all over television during races.

 Over the many years of their relationship with NASCAR, Winston sponsored several races and prize programs including the Winston 500, The Winston all-star race, the Winston Western 500 and the 1985–1997 Winston Million, which awarded a million dollars to a driver who could win a "small slam" of the sport's four Grand Slam events in the same year.
 From 1998 to 2002, the Winston No Bull 5, a more complex award system, was used.
 Each year, there were five races (initially the four majors and Indianapolis) selected to be a part of this promotion.
 Each driver who finished in the top 5 in the previous No Bull 5 race was eligible to win in the next race selected, along with a fan.
 If one of the eligible drivers won that race, they were awarded with a million dollar bonus.

 In addition, R. J. Reynolds sponsored its own car for three years with Camel colors.
 It was driven by Jimmy Spencer.

 On 5 February 2003, R. J. Reynolds informed NASCAR that their five-year extension to sponsor NASCAR's premier division signed in July 2002 could be dissolved because of economic concerns at the company.

-On 19 June 2003, NASCAR announced at the NASDAQ MarketSite a new deal with Nextel Communications starting in the 2004 season, as the familiar red was replaced with Nextel yellow (Nextel's new colours were announced after the deal had been signed) and by the end of the first season, it was acquired by Sprint.
+On 19 June 2003, NASCAR announced at the NASDAQ MarketSite a new deal with Nextel Communications starting in the 2004 season, as the familiar red was replaced with Nextel yellow (Nextel's new colors were announced after the deal had been signed) and by the end of the first season, it was acquired by Sprint.
 Starting in September 2005, NASCAR began replacing Nextel logos with Sprint logos started appearing in reference to the new sponsor.